Nroulston/Nroulston.github.io/_posts/2020-07-23-3_things_i_learned_when_making_my_first_sinatra_app.markdown

 DB[:conn].execute_batch(sql)
 ```

 Take a closer look at the above again.
 In the Sinatra application we have been using our database connection that was set up in our environment/yaml file, and low and behold execute_batch isn't recognized by the ActiveRecord.base connection.
 Round 2 learning the power of raw SQL.
-If you wanted to use ActiveRecord you would need to iterate over each SQL statement individually.
-Well that seemed like a chore so I did in my way.
-On line one I established the connection to my development with SQLite and gained access to the execute_batch method which is an SQLite3 method.
+If you want to use ActiveRecord you would need to iterate over each SQL statement individually.
+Well that seemed like a chore so I did it my way.
+On line one I established the connection to my development database with SQLite and gained access to the execute_batch method which is an SQLite3 method.

 ## 2. Using a CSS frameworks like Materialize makes life better.